This post is going to be:

 And then it got too much and I decided to try and fix it.

 I suspected a few things that might be going on.
 We’ll cover them in more detail later, or at least once I’ve spent a few more hours doing some further testing.
-The theories about what might be going on are:
+The theories about what might be going on were:

 - Signal integrity on the STM32 to ESP8266 UART connection